mrksht/openclaw-mini/WORKFLOW.md

 ### How the Agent Uses Memory

-The agent has two tools that bridge to this store:
+Memory is used in two ways:

+**Automatic (cold tier injection):** On every turn, `build_tiered_context()` reads all memory keys and injects them into the prompt before the session history.
+The agent always has access to saved facts without calling any tool.

+**Explicit tools (on-demand):**
 - **`save_memory`** — the agent calls this when it encounters important information (user preferences, project details, key decisions)
-- **`memory_search`** — the agent calls this to recall information from previous sessions
+- **`memory_search`** — useful for targeted queries when the agent wants to find a specific fact within a large memory set

-The SOUL instructs the agent: *"Use `memory_search` at the start of conversations to recall context from previous sessions."*
+The SOUL instructs the agent: *"Facts you save with `save_memory` are automatically available in future conversations."*

 ---